WP Engine Smart Search

 WP Engine Smart Search is headless-ready – without 3rd party vendors or complex integrations.

-As mentioned previously, WP Engine Smart Search can be installed automatically when applying a license to your environments (See Enable above).
+As mentioned previously, WP Engine Smart Search can be installed automatically when applying a license to an environment (See Enable above).

 NOTE

-When using the Atlas Blueprint method to install WP Engine Smart Search, you must apply a license to the environment where it’s installed to receive valid settings and to use the plugin.
+When using the WP Engine Headless Platform Blueprint method to install WP Engine Smart Search, apply a license to the environment where it’s installed to receive valid settings and to use the plugin.

 • Debug Information